Managing trauma

 Managing trauma is a long-term process that takes time and self-compassion.
 Coping strategies are essential tools for healing that allow individuals to take control of their journeys.
 Techniques like mindfulness, physical activity, creative expression, social support, and professional help can aid in reclaiming a fulfilling life.

 Establishing a personal coping toolkit fosters proactive healing and resilience.
 While the journey may be tough, it is important to know that healing is possible.
-With the right support and coping strategies, a brighter path to recovery is within reach.
+With the right professional support and coping strategies, a brighter path to recovery is within reach.